Cavalbi/device-opcua-go/README.md

 ## Prerequistes
-- Having an Edgex-go deployment running with at least core data, core metadata and core data
+- Having an Edgex-go deployment running with at least core data, core metadata and core command
 - Having an OPC-UA Server to test